 ‘One School’ Approach

 Our ‘one school’ policy ensures students moving to the senior campus already feel part of the community by being welcomed to major College events such as whole College Assemblies, Opening Mass, Track and Field Carnival, the May Procession and the Year 12 Graduation.

 As part of the same House from Year 5 until their graduation, students at the Junior School experience all of the major House activities such as House Masses, House suppers and House meetings.
 This ensures a continuity of care throughout their journey at the College.

 Our Big Brother, Little Brother program sees Year 5 students spend time connecting with their Year 10 mentor and buddy at the Senior School, surrounding beaches and parks.
 The College facilitates four visits throughout the year.

 Heads of House play an integral role at Waverley.
 Their primary responsibility is to oversee the wellbeing, care and protection of the students in their allocated House.
-Each week, the Deputy Principal – Student and Staff Wellbeing, Mr Patrick Brennan, and one Head of House, visit the Junior School to meet their particular House members and other students.
+Each week, the (Acting) Deputy Principal – Students, Mr Gabby Smith, and one Head of House, visit the Junior School to meet their particular House members and other students.
 This enables the boys to familiarise themselves, in a relaxed, familiar and authentic setting, with their own House leader and the leadership team from the Senior School.